iyzg/notebooks/_src/city-rankings.md

 **2023 (~5 days)**

 Temperate weather and absolute amazing Mexican food!
 Lots of pretty attractions, and I liked the less frenetic pace of the city and surrounding metro areas.
 But oh man, that mexican food was to die for, as in the 5 California burritos I consumed per day will probably kill me.

+###  Melbourne

+**2024 (~1 week)**

+Lovely city with lots to do.
+Not enough green space for my liking, and the public transit was fine... not much more to say there.
+From the places I visited, I'd struggle to see myself living there vibes-wise.

 ## B